Primary Navigation Mobile

 Overview

-Not only is the Tarraco up against the spacious Peugeot 5008 and the distinctive-looking Hyundai Santa Fe, it also has two close cousins to contend with in the forms of the Skoda Kodiaq and Volkswagen Tiguan Allspace.
+Contemporary Tarraco rivals include the spacious Peugeot 5008 and the distinctive-looking Hyundai Santa Fe, while it also has two close cousins to contend with in the forms of the Skoda Kodiaq and Volkswagen Tiguan Allspace.
 Make no mistake, the Tarraco, Tiguan and Kodiaq are very closely aligned – all three sharing the Volkswagen Group’s same long-wheelbase underpinnings and much of their mechanical components.

-Over the next few pages we will cover every aspect of the SEAT Tarraco including giving our expert verdict.
+Over the next few pages we will cover every aspect of the SEAT Tarraco, examining the interior, the practicality, the performance and comfort before delivering our final verdict.